Bharath-BS786/EC1421-19EC421-Analysis-and-Design-of-Analog-ICs/Design of Inverting Amplifier.md

 ## CIRCUIT DIAGRAM:
 <img width="1280" height="744" alt="image" src="https://github.com/user-attachments/assets/fc1a008c-c597-4bfa-a918-27e5b41118b0" />

- paste your circuit diagram

 ## MODEL GRAPH:

- Paste your model graph from observation

 ## PROCEDURE:

 1. Select R1 as a constant value and choose a value of Rf.